 Galeiodes dacadaylus (Figure 4) is very common and is likely the most common species of the family Polynemidae.
-It is distributed in the tropical and sub-tropical regions of the eastern Atlantic oceans from Morocco to Angola on the west coast of Africa.
-It seldom occurs in Algeria, northern Africa, Namibia, southern Africa (Motomura, 2004).
-It is commonly known as African threadfin.
-The threadfin is a demersal species found at depths ranging from 10 to 70 m over muddy bottoms neighbouring sandy beaches, in estuaries, and lagoons (Maigret & Ly, 1986).
-It consumes benthic invertebrates, small fish, detritus, and small crustaceans.
-Mangroves communities serve as essential habitats for the larva and juvenile of the species (Moses, 2000).
+It is distributed in the tropical and subtropical regions of the eastern Atlantic Ocean from Morocco to Angola on the west coast of Africa.
+It seldom occurs in Algeria, northern Africa, Namibia, or southern Africa (Motomura, 2004).
+It is commonly known as the African threadfin.
+Threadfin is a demersal species found at depths ranging from 10 m to 70 m over muddy bottoms, neighbouring sandy beaches, estuaries, and lagoons (Maigret & Ly, 1986).
+It consumes benthic invertebrates, small fish, detritus, and crustaceans.
+Mangrove communities serve as essential habitats for larvae and juveniles of this species (Moses, 2000).
 The dry season is the preferred breeding time for the African threadfin; however, it may reproduce throughout the year (De Sylva, 1990).